Solinea/goldstone-server/INSTALL.md

 root# fab install
 ```

-#### Completing the installation

-Point your browser at the Goldstone server IP address or name, and log in with the account name "admin" and the Django administrative password.
-Then perform these steps to complete the installation:

-1. Click TBD
-2. You will see a form for a new Goldstone tenant administrator account.
-Fill in the form, and click TBD
-1. Click TBD
-2. You will now see a form for a new Goldstone tenant.
-Fill in the form, and click TBD
-3. Click TBD
-3. You will see a form for a new OpenStack cloud, to be created under your Goldstone tenant.
-Fill in the form, and click TBD
-4. You may now stay logged in as the site administrator and explore Goldstone.
-Or, you may logout and log back in using the Goldstone tenant administrator account you just created.

 ## Check your password-reset sequence

 Goldstone's password-reset sequence uses e-mail.
 Ensure you have a working [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) server (e.g., [Postfix](http://www.postfix.org)) installed.